NIR Class 3000: History

 At the beginning of the 21st century, the majority of rail services in Northern Ireland continued to be operated using Class 80 DEMUs, which had been in service since the mid-1970s, and were becoming increasingly harder to maintain.
 NIR had not procured new rolling stock since 1994, when, in conjunction with Iarnród Éireann, it purchased locomotives and coaches for the Enterprise service.

 As part of a major investment programme in the railways in Northern Ireland, NI Railways placed an order totalling £80 million, the largest single investment in rolling stock ever made by NIR, with CAF for 23 3-car DMUs in 2002.

 The new trains entered service in 2004 and 2005, gradually replacing most of the existing 80 Class units on the network (the main exception being services between Belfast and Larne, which were still provided by the Class 450 DMUs).
-The trains are capable of speeds of up to 145 km/h (90 mph), with 201 seats. (including 15 on tip-up seats) and have standing room for 280 passengers crush laden.
+The trains are capable of speeds of up to 145 km/h, with 201 seats. (including 15 on tip-up seats) and have standing room for 280 passengers crush laden.
 The sets are numbered 3001-3023.
 All vehicles are powered.
 The individual cars are 3301 to 3323, 3501 to 3523 and 3401 to 3423.
 The end vehicles on each unit have cabs.
 3001 is formed 3301-3501-3401 up to 3023 being formed 3323-3523-3423.

 The first six units (3001-3006) are fitted with CAWS and communication equipment compatible with the rail network in the Republic of Ireland.
 This enables these units to be used as required on cross-border services.